 The department encourages students to study abroad, ideally in their junior year, in order to achieve fluency in the language and familiarity with the culture of a foreign country.

 Students who have previously studied Russian formally or informally are required to take the Russian placement exam.
 This exam helps determine which Russian course best fits each student’s background.
 Contact the language coordinator, Irina Dolgova, for information about placement and preregistration.
-She may be reached via email or by telephone at 432-1307.
 Entering first-year students who have some knowledge of Czech or Polish should contact Krystyna Illakowicz (Polish) or Karen von Kunes (Czech) to arrange to take a placement examination.